-The handful of rice and other things that local people happily donate is most monks’ only food for the day before they return to the streets again the next morning, and morning after!
+The handful of rice and other things that local people happily donate is most monks’ only food for the day before they return to the streets again the next morning, and the morning after!

-It was great to see how despite in the age of iPhones, fast cars, and buffet lunches, monks in Luang Prabang were still relying on whatever little they managed to get from others.
+It was great to see how despite the age of iPhones, fast cars, and buffet lunches, monks in Luang Prabang were still relying on whatever little they managed to get from others.

 This daily ritual of Tak Bat, also called Sai Bat, is a living Buddhist tradition in Luang Prabang.
 It is by only accepting what others voluntarily give, monks maintain their vows to practice redundancy and gain merit for the afterlife.

 One can experience Tak Bat in Luang Prabang every morning at dawn, and not just at one place but across the old town!

 Since Tak Bat is a religious practice being continued since the 14th century, it is nothing less than a cultural heritage that, because of wrong behaviour by tourists, can easily be affected.

-During my nearly one-week stay in Luang Prabang, I happened to attend Tak Bat thrice, and every morning, there was at least once instance where I found tourists acting a little absurdly, making monks feel uncomfortable just a little more.
+During my nearly one-week stay in Luang Prabang, I happened to attend Tak Bat thrice, and every morning, there was at least one instance where I found tourists acting a little absurdly, making monks feel uncomfortable just a little more.